Counseling for General Anxiety

 If you'd like to read more about coping strategies for Anxiety, check out this blog!

 First, we examine your presenting symptoms.
 Here, both you and your counselor will get a better understanding of the frequency and duration of your anxious episodes or panic attacks.

 Next, we tell you exactly what you can expect from anxiety treatment and make a recommendation for length of treatment.
 We also tell you what you will need to work on independently to further enhance your success.

 If you agree with the recommendation and commit to moving forward, the fun begins.
 Anxiety is a result of negative thoughts that we unknowingly create in our mind.
 We'll take a deeper look at those thoughts and apply some interventions.

 Since cognitive behavioral therapy (CBT) says thoughts cause feelings and feelings cause us to act, when we address the core source of the negative thoughts, we can in turn arrange the way we feel.

 By doing this, we can finally start to overcome our anxiety!

 Our team of skilled professionals can help you find peace!

-Denisa is a CSW who works in our Louisville office.
-She loves working with people.
-She sees clients ages 16yo and above.
+Kelsey is a LPCA who works in our Somerset office.
+She loves working with children, teens, and those struggling with depression and anxiety.